With so many things to do in Valencia, it’s hard to know where to start!

 Let me explain:

-If you want to take your experience a step further, a good idea is to go on a paella food tour.
+If you want to take your experience a step further, a good idea is to do a paella cooking class.
 You will learn about the history and origins of the dish and you’ll get a chance to cook the dish yourself too!

 If you’re in Valencia during the warmer months, it’s the perfect place to go for the day and relax.
 The only problem is that it’s a long walk from the city centre.